SharonLutz/eLI/README.md

 ```

 ## Output 1
 For this example, we get the following plot for the proportion of simulations where H<sub>0</sub> is rejected.
-As the magnitude of betaI increase, the proportion of simulations where H<sub>0</sub> is rejected increases.
+As the magnitude of betaI increases, the proportion of simulations where H<sub>0</sub> is rejected increases.

 <img src="eLI_CR2hydroxyglutarate.png" width="400">